DelarioNance/dsapy/notes/errors/errors_ArrayList.md

     ```

 ### True Reason for Error
-- When running the `unit_ArrayList.py` file, Python maintains a list of filepaths which one can see by running the following:
+- When running the `test_unit_ArrayList.py` file, Python maintains a list of filepaths which one can see by running the following:
 ```
 import sys
 print(sys.path)
 ```
 - With these filepaths, Python can access any file whose file path begins with any of these filepaths.
-However, when running the `unit_ArrayList.py` file, no such filepath contained the `src` directory.
+However, when running the `test_unit_ArrayList.py` file, no such filepath contained the `src` directory.

 ### Solution for Errors
-- We included the following lines in the `unit_ArrayList.py` file to add into Python's list of filepaths a filepath containing the `src` directory (5):
+- I included the following lines in the `test_unit_ArrayList.py` file to add into Python's list of filepaths a filepath containing the `src` directory (5):
 ```
 import sys
 sys.path.append("c:\\Users\\Delar\\OneDrive\\Desktop\\Winter Break\\Repos\\DSAPy\\dsapy\\src")